 Seek out positive outlets, such as music, writing, hiking, or even just scheduling time to hang out with your loved ones.
 Finding contentment in your life doesn’t have to be hard, but it should be a consistent effort.

-One of the common thing that many women over 40 experience is the push to lose weight that typically occurs from a decline in activity or after childbirth.
+One of the common things that many women over 40 experience is the push to lose weight that typically occurs from a decline in activity or after childbirth.

 Will I be happier when I lose weight?